hollands-spoor/wp-accordion/readme.txt

 = Can I nest the accordion block into another accordion? =

 Yes.
-Just pull another good-accordion block into an open pane.
+Just pull another good-accordion block into the open pane of another good-accordion block.

 == Screenshots ==